 In the heart of the Nantahala National Forest is the North Carolina mountain town of Franklin.
 It’s a colorful destination, especially in autumn, when the birches, oaks and other deciduous trees on surrounding hills turn vibrant hues.
 But those aren’t the only things you’ll uncover in the “Gem Capital of the World.”

 Franklin’s gem mining heritage started almost 150 years ago, when corundum, second only to diamond in hardness, was dug up for industrial use.
-You can still find its precious colored variations – rubies and sapphires – at 10 local mines.
+You can still find its precious colored variations – rubies and sapphires – at more than 10 local mines.
 Purchase a bucket of soil and take it to the metal box known as a sluice, where you’ll use water and a screen to separate gems from soil.
 It’s a fun process (though filled with dirt, so dress appropriately), and you keep the gems you find.
-But don’t despair if you come up empty handed.
+But don’t despair if you come up empty-handed.
 You can see plenty at Franklin Gem & Mineral Museum, where admission is free, and exhibits showcase cool finds such as a 2.25-pound ruby and rocks that glow when you flip a light switch.

-Historic Downtown Franklin hosts events year-round, including Winter Wonderland and All American 4th of July.
-Pickin’ on the Square fills summer Saturday evenings with music, from gospel to rock n’ roll.
-There’s plenty of shopping, too.
+Historic downtown Franklin hosts events year-round, including Winter Wonderland and All American 4th of July.
+Pickin’ on the Square fills summer Saturday evenings with music, from gospel to rock 'n’ roll.
+There’s plenty of shopping too.
 Gear up at Outdoor 76 or browse the works of more than 50 artisans and craftspeople at North Carolina Mountain Made, where you also can purchase a Macon County Quilt Trail driving guide.
 Follow it to homes and barns where giant quilt blocks hang outside.

 Travel the Byway in the opposite direction to Wayah Bald, a summit wiped clean by winter weather that Native Americans used as early as 300 B.C.
 Park your car and make the short walk to the top of Wayah Bald Lookout Tower, which stands over the intersection of the Appalachian and Bartram hiking trails.
 The view, which stretches to the Great Smoky Mountains and Georgia, is ablaze with oranges and yellows in fall.
 Then in early summer, blooming azaleas, rhododendron and wildflowers add pinks, whites and reds to plenty of greens.
 You’ll pass Wilson Lick Ranger Station historic site on your drive in.
 Stop and learn about Grady Siler, the region’s first forest ranger, and the home he shared with his wife about a century ago.